 Monitoring and analysing Short-term let activities

-The increase of the short-term lets market, sparked by the emergence of Airbnb, has led to significant growth in the tourist industry in particular cities and areas.
+The rise of the short-term lets market, sparked by the emergence of Airbnb, has supported the growth of tourism in many cities as well as other areas.

-• Develop, and maintain an open web scraping strategy to monitor Airbnb daily activities in a number of UK cities
+• Develop and maintain an open web scraping strategy to monitor short-term let activities in a number of UK cities

-• Provide detailed methods and open code to replicate UBDC’s scraping methods
+• Provide detailed methods and open code for replicating this scraping

-• Develop methods and new metrics for measuring Airbnb activity and stock
+• Develop new methods and metrics for measuring stock levels, activity and income through daily listings data

-• Evaluate the impact of localised regulation of the short-term lets market and its impact on Airbnb activity and levels of stock
+• Evaluate the impact of regulation of the short-term lets market

-• Collaborate with multi-disciplinary research groups and work closely with city stakeholders to explore and demonstrate the value of the data and method for policymaking
+• Work closely with national, devolved and local stakeholders to explore the value of the data and methods for policymaking

 Latest outputs